Dr-Cui-s-2024-summer-FURP/TengXu-Weekly-Report/README.md

 And after finishing, would updat the progress to GitHub in

 **<span style="color:blue; font-size:1.18em; border: 2px solid #ccc; padding: 10px; border-radius: 13px;">At most 2 days</span>**

+---
+### Weekly Meeting Abscence
+I sincerely apologize for my absence from the weekly meetings.
+Due to the significant distance between my home and the school, and the discontinuation of overnight accommodation applications, my family is unable to support weekly commuting to Ningbo for meetings.
+This means that I will also be unable to attend meetings in a timely manner in the future.
+Despite this, the team can rest assured that I will actively update my progress and submit assignments on GitHub every week, and strive to keep up with the team's progress.